google/gvisor/content/docs/user_guide/install.md

 ## Versions

 The `runsc` binaries and repositories are available in multiple versions and release channels.
-First, you should pick the version you'd like to install.
+You should pick the version you'd like to install.
 For experimentation, the nightly release is recommended.
 For production use, the latest release is recommended.